Phase 1 — Deploy Elastic Security Infrastructure

 • Step 5: Install Elasticsearch

-• Installed the Elastic search engine.
-The backend that stores and indexes logs
+• Install the Elastic search engine, the backend that stores and indexes logs

 • sudo apt install -y elasticsearch